 Hearth rugs are designed to protect the flooring near your fireplace.
 Sparks and embers can jump from the fireplace and land nearby.
 A fire-resistant hearth rug can keep your floors and carpeting looking their best.
 The rug's design also works as a safety tool.

 Some fireplace accessories will help you care for and maintain your fireplace.
 Others help generate more heat.
 A good set of accessories can make it easier to use your fireplace during the colder months of the year.
+Besides screens, tool sets and rugs, here are some other useful accessories to look out for:

 - Fire extinguishers help protect your home and family in case flames escape the fireplace.